elbombardi/squrl/docs/03_installation_usage/README.md

 short_url_api_server --port 8080 --host localhost
 ```

+### Parameters :
+    - `--port` : The port on which the API Server will listen to.
+    - `--host` : The hostname or IP address of the host machine.

+### API Documentation:
+A detailed documentation of the API can be found [here](api.md)

 ## Redirection Server
 Launch the Redirection Server using the following command, by specifyging port and host:

 ```bash
 short_url_redirection_server --port 8085 --host localhost
 ```
+### Parameters :
+    - `--port` : The port on which the Redirection Server will listen to.
+    - `--host` : The hostname or IP address of the host machine.